3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Emotion Expression

-To further demonstrate our model’s emotion expressivity, we present additional qualitative comparisons across four representative emotion categories, as shown in Figure~\ref{fig:Emotion_cases}.
+To further demonstrate our model’s emotion expressivity, we further present qualitative comparisons across additional four representative emotion categories, as shown in Figure~\ref{fig:Emotion_cases}.
 Across all categories, our model produces more expressive and coherent facial deformations, demonstrating improved emotion disentanglement and modulation compared with DEEPTalk~\cite{kim2024deeptalk} and EMOTE~\cite{danvevcek2023emotional}.
+In particular, for more intense emotions such as Disgust and Fear, our model produces stronger deformations around key facial regions, including the mouth, eyes, and brows.
+For Contempt and Surprise, it also maintains better coordination among local facial movements, resulting in more coherent overall expressions.
+In comparison, DEEPTalk and EMOTE often generate weaker or less distinctive emotional patterns.
+These observations further support that 3DXTalker provides stronger emotion disentanglement and more effective emotion modulation in expressive 3D talking avatar generation.
+These comparisons suggest that our framework better preserves category-specific emotional characteristics while maintaining facial coherence.
+This improvement is consistent with our design choice of combining disentangled FLAME-based modeling with frame-wise emotion-aware conditioning, which helps separate emotional modulation from identity and other motion factors.